-MBM 5518 - Evidence-Based Skills in Contemplative End of Life Care integrate, and demonstrate evidenced-based skills in the following areas: values, ethics, knowledge, communications, and professionalism in the practice of providing contemplative end-of-life care.
-Prerequisite(s): MBM 5516 Contemplative Approaches to the Chronically III, Dying, and Their Families, MBM 5517 Contemplative Approaches to Grief and Loss and MBM 5596 Contemplative Inquiry and Creativity in the End of Life Relationship 3 credit(s) Offered: Summer 12 weeks No RC
+MBM 5518 - Evidence-Based Skills in Contemplative End of Life Care

+This course introduces evidence-based skills for palliative and end-of-life care that are foundational to the specialization and certificate.
+Engaged in a service-learning model throughout their semester, students will examine, integrate, and demonstrate evidenced-based skills in the following areas: values, ethics, knowledge, communications, and professionalism in the practice of providing contemplative end-of-life care.
+Prerequisite(s): MBM 5516 Contemplative Approaches to the Chronically Ill, Dying, and Their Families, MBM 5517 Contemplative Approaches to Grief and Loss and MBM 5596 Contemplative Inquiry and Creativity in the End of Life Relationship 3 credit(s) Offered: Summer 12 weeks No RC components, students examine research and applications of contemplative and mindfulness practices in the context of the individual leader, their experience, and their impact on coworkers and colleagues.
+Discussions and assignments examine how the individual leader can reorient dispositions toward reflective postures and practices to serve as a foundation for transforming healthcare towards integrated approaches, integrative models, and patient-centered systems.
+The course's objectives include the students' cultivation of their own contemplative styles as well as developing strategies to introduce reflective practices to community and organizational settings.